wang-q/gams/README.md

     * `ctg:` - a contiguous range on chromosome, used to divide the genome into easily manipulated pieces
     * `feature:` - a generic genomic feature of interest
-    * `rg:` - Anything you want to count as overlaps around features
     * `peak:` - Peaks of GC-wave
+    * `rg:` - Anything you want to count around features, e.g., SNP, CpG

 * The following prefixes may serve different collections:
     * Serial numbers - `cnt:`